mujan5427/HTML-Notes/README.md

 <br />
 <br />

-<a name="local-storage"></a>
+<a name="web-storage"></a>
-Local Storage
+Web Storage

-  * With local storage, web applications can store data locally within the user's browser.
+  * With web storage, web applications can store data locally within the user's browser.

   * Before HTML5, application data had to be stored in cookies, included in every server request.
-Local storage is   more secure, and large amounts of data can be stored locally, without affecting website performance.
+Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.

   * Unlike cookies, the storage limit is far larger (at least 5MB) and information is never transferred to the server.

-  * Local storage is per origin (per domain and protocol).
+  * Web storage is per origin (per `domain` and `protocol`).
 All pages, from one origin, can store and access the same data.

-  * Local storage provides two objects for storing data on the client：
+  * Web storage provides two objects for storing data on the client：

     - **window.localStorage** - stores data with no expiration date
     - **window.sessionStorage** - stores data for one session (data is lost when the browser tab is closed)